NeotokyoRebuild/neo/README.md

 Your system must include the following packages:
 `gcc g++ cmake ninja-build docker-ce docker-ce-cli containerd.io apt-transport-https ca-certificates curl gnupg gnupg-utils cmake build-essential`

+> [!NOTE]
-**Note:** Depending on your operating system, the package names may vary, please consult google or your package manager for correct package names.
-The listed are for debian `apt`.
-(Includes Ubuntu, Linux Mint, etc)
+> Depending on your distro, the package names may vary; please consult Google or your package manager for correct package names.
+The listed are for Debian `apt`.
+(Includes Ubuntu, Linux Mint, etc).
+>
+> If using Docker, also note that following the [official install guide](https://docs.docker.com/desktop/setup/install/linux/) steps will likely configure sources for all transitive dependencies like
+> `containerd.io`, so if they were not previously available by your package manager sources, it's worth checking again after installing Docker, before proceeding to add/install them manually.
+This is
+> the case at least for APT.

 Download and use the OCI image for Docker/Podman/Toolbx: